Israel-Charles/AV-Learning-Resources/Lab2-ROS-Intro.md

 ## Lab Overview

-This lab introduces the fundamental concepts of ROS2, including nodes, topics, messages, launchfiles, and the ROS2 workspace structure.
-You will implement publisher/subscriber nodes in both Python and C++, visualize message flow using ROS2 command-line tools, and build a multi-node communication system.
+This lab introduces the fundamental concepts of **ROS2**, including **nodes, topics, messages, launchfiles, and the ROS2 workspace structure**.
+You will implement **publisher/subscriber nodes** in both **Python and C++**, visualize message flow using ROS2 command-line tools, and build a **multi-node communication system**.

-ROS 2 is developed and maintained by Open Robotics and is the industry standard for modern robotic systems.
+*ROS 2 is developed and maintained by Open Robotics and is the industry standard for modern robotic systems.*

 ---